 Data gathering in the San Elijo Valley has been underway since 2012.
 So far, studies indicate that this area has the potential to support one to two million gallons per day of brackish groundwater desalination, which could supply up to five percent of OMWD’s potable water demand.

 On December 12, 2018, OMWD’s Board of Directors adopted a mitigated negative declaration as part of the environmental review process for this potential project.
-A pilot test well will be constructed in early 2019 and will operate for one year to verify the water balance of the groundwater basin, potential impacts on current wells in the area, and water treatment technologies.
+A pilot test well was constructed in April 2019 and a twelve-month pump test is underway to verify the water balance of the groundwater basin, potential impacts on current wells in the area, and water treatment technologies.
 The results of the pilot well pump test are available for review in the Design Pilot Report.
 The data collected from the pump test has provided positive indications that the basin can support a potential potable water supply.
 Based on these results, OMWD’s Board of Directors has decided to approve further investigations intended to inform the ultimate decision to move forward with the project.

 OMWD may opt to pursue a brackish groundwater desalination project in either the San Dieguito Valley or the San Elijo Valley.
 That decision will likely be based on several criteria including determining which area can provide the most cost-efficient and environmentally responsible water yields without impacting existing users.